masalha-96/reading-notes/Read09.md

 # <2> Basic Navigation!

-In this section I have summarized the three commands that we use to navigate the file path.
+## The three commands that we use to navigate the file path.

 **1.	pwd**
 Print Working Directory - ie. Where are we currently.